m0gr1m/Personal_medical_cost/README.md

 <center><img src="https://i.imgur.com/0AoI9PC.png" width="500"></center>

 + Smoking is not associated with bmi, and the cost of insurance paid out is not region-specific.
-+ It should be noted that the biggest difference is in the amount of charges and the fact that the client smokes cigarettes; this is almost a fourfold increase in cost because of being smokers relative to a non-smoker.
-The following situation is illustrated by the graph below, which show that such a small group of people is responsible for a significant increase in overall mean charges.
++ It should be noted that the biggest difference is in the amount of charges regarding smokes cigarettes.
+It is almost a fourfold increase in cost because of being smokers relative to a non-smoker.
+The following situation is illustrated by the graph below, which show that such a small group of people is responsible for a significant increase in overall charges mean.

 <center><img src="https://i.imgur.com/UbQZV68.png" width="800"></center>